Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 • Requires consulting support to fully leverage its capabilities

-How to start implementing an ESG system in your organization
+How to start implementing an ESG system in your organisation

-Implementing an ESG system does not require transforming the entire organization at once.
+Implementing an ESG system does not require transforming the entire organisation at once.
 Instead, it requires establishing a clear roadmap that enables structured, traceable progress.
-The right starting point is to define scope, select material indicators, and structure a data flow that can be audited without friction.
+The right starting point is to define scope, select material indicators and structure a data flow that can be audited without friction.

 1. Define the scope: determine whether you need only environmental metrics (carbon, water, waste) or a full ESG framework.